Best Wireless Channels for NVR: Boost Video Quality & Reduce Lag

 What Are Wireless Channels?

 Wireless channels are specific frequency ranges within the 2.4GHz and 5GHz bands used by WiFi routers and NVR systems.
-Choosing the right channel reduces interference and improves performance.
+Picking the right channel minimizes interference, improves stability, and ensures smooth video streaming.

 2.4GHz vs. 5GHz Frequency Bands